 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The District has one fund category: governmental funds.
+All of the funds of the District can be divided into one category: governmental funds.